SIPI Lua Interface¶

 Converts a canonical UUID string to a Base62-encoded UUID.
 Returns

-on success or false, errormsg
+true, uuid62 on success or false, errormsg on failure.

 success, uuid = server.base62_to_uuid(uuid62)